alexbfree/thesis/src/appendices.md

 - https://www.telegraph.co.uk/business/2022/06/09/bbc-wages-war-online-echo-chambers-unbiased-tech/
 - https://parliamentlive.tv/event/index/7d249bcf-78e9-447b-907c-81df72b87542?in=15:01:35

-## Hestia.ai, and Sitra's _digipower_ Project{#d.2 .unnumbered}
+## Hestia.ai, and Sitra's _digipower_ Project{#d.2 .unnumbered .unlisted}

 Following the conclusion of the funded period of my PhD, I took up a near-full-time position as Project Leader and Personal Data Coach at **Hestia.ai** [@dehaye2019]), a startup based in Geneva, Switzerland.
 Hestia.ai is a company conducting research, developing technologies, and delivering training, in the emergent MyData/PDE space [[2.3.4](#2.3.4)].
 In essence, the company's mission is to help individuals and especially collectives to more easily obtain and understand data held about them, and to help them visualise, aggregate and make use of that data.
-It is an example of a **data access and understanding services** company as described in [7.4.5.3](#7.4.5.3).
+It is an example of a **data access and understanding services** company as described in [7.4.5](#7.4.5.3).

 I was specifically hired to co-lead the _digipower_ project [@härkönen2022project], for Hestia.ai's client, **Sitra** [@sitra1967].
 Sitra is a non-profit organisation in Finland, funded by the Finnish Parliament and accountable to the Finnish people.
 The goal of the digipower project was to guide 15 European politicians, civil servants and journalists, through the process of obtaining and exploring their own data.
 The participants were high-profile VIPs, including the former Prime Minister of Finland and former European Commission Vice President, Jyrki Katainen.
 The goal was to empower those individuals to better understand the workings of the data economy, so that they might be able to influence others and effect change.
 One of Sitra's goals is to establish a fairer data economy [@sitra2018fairdata].
 Methodologically, the project drew heavily on my own Case Study Two [[Chapter 5](#chapter-5)], adopting a similar method of guiding individuals through the process of making GDPR requests and scrutinising the returned data; I was employed on the project for this expertise.
 Where it differs from my own Case Study is that the focus of the research was outward, on the data economy and the practices of service providers, rather than inward, on the lived experience of the participants.
 Other differences included the building and use of software interfaces to provide participants with data visualisations, the use of TrackerControl software to audit mobile phone apps [[Insight 12](#insight-12)], and the direct analysis of participants' retrieved personal data by the Hestia.ai research team (whereas my Case Study explicitly avoided handling participants' personal data).
 The project resulted in three reports: